isabella232/www-event-2020-NewZealandDay/index.md

 To register for the main conference, visit the [OWASP NZ Day 2020 Registration Site](https://owaspnz2020.eventbrite.com) on EventBrite.
 Walk-in registrations will be accepted *only if* the conference has not reached capacity.

 Registration for Pre-Conference training is now open, and will close on 12 February, or when all seats are sold.
-To reserve training seats for you and your team, visit the [OWASP NZ Day 2020 Pre-Conference Training Registration Site](https://owaspnz2020-training.eventbrite.com) on EventBrite.
-For more information on the training classes offered, click the **Training** tab above.
+To reserve training seats for you and your team, visit the [Training Registration Site](https://owaspnz2020-training.eventbrite.com) on EventBrite.
+For more information on the training classes offered, visit the **[Pre-Conference Training](training/)** page.

 Please join our low volume [Google Groups mailing list](https://groups.google.com/a/owasp.org/forum/#!forum/new-zealand-chapter@owasp.org/join) to be notified as further schedule information becomes available, and/or follow us on Twitter ([@owaspnz](https://www.twitter.com/owaspnz)).